ipspace/blog/content/posts/2022/12/quick-look-aws-srd.md

 SRD consumers are [supposed to deal with packet reordering](https://aws.amazon.com/blogs/hpc/in-the-search-for-performance-theres-more-than-one-way-to-build-a-network/) (unlike some UDP consumers that drop reordered packets).

 Dropping the "in-order delivery" requirement allows AWS to send SRD packets in parallel over all alternate paths.
-That approach also diminishes link congestion -- instead of a long burst of packets landing on a single link, the packet burst is spread across many parallel links.
+That approach also reduces link congestion -- instead of a long burst of packets landing on a single link, the packet burst is spread across many parallel links.

+Next step: [ENA Express uses SRD instead of GRE](https://aws.amazon.com/about-aws/whats-new/2022/11/elastic-network-adapter-ena-express-amazon-ec2-instances/) (or VXLAN or GENEVE) to transport Ethernet frames between hypervisor hosts, resulting in faster, reliable delivery.
+According to [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ena-express.html), they even reorder incoming SRD packets into the proper sequence before passing them to the VM TCP/IP stack:

+> Handles some tasks directly in the network layer, such as packet reordering on the receiving end, and most retransmits that are needed.
+This frees up the application layer for other work.

-Next step: [ENA Express uses SRD instead of GRE](https://aws.amazon.com/about-aws/whats-new/2022/11/elastic-network-adapter-ena-express-amazon-ec2-instances/) (or VXLAN or GENEVE) to transport Ethernet frames between hypervisor hosts, resulting in faster, reliable delivery of potentially reordered packets.
-It's obvious why that increases the throughput of a single TCP session -- packets from a single session can be sent over multiple links[^BRC] -- but why does it decrease the tail latency?
+It's obvious why SRD increases the throughput of a single TCP session -- packets from a single session can be sent over multiple links[^BRC] -- but why does it decrease the tail latency?

 [^BRC]: Brocade did [something similar ages ago in the VCS Fabric](https://blog.ipspace.net/2011/04/brocade-vcs-fabric-has-almost-perfect.html).